Priyal03/priyal03/README.md

 ## Contact/Connect Me

 Feel free to reach out to me via [email](mailto:0301priyal@gmail.com) for collaboration or hire me or just to say hello!
-I take pleasure in discussing business ideas around anything and believe in going with the flow.
+I take pleasure in discussing business ideas around anything especially tech and believe in going with the flow.
 I used to geek out on software issues before with tech buddies, but not anymore.
+I live in Bay Area, would love to connect with like-minded folks.